Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 How do I get insurance without a license?

-Getting insurance without a license may be tricky, since insurance companies often use your driving record to determine rates.
+Motorcycle licenses are stand-alone certifications, while endorsements are attached to regular licenses but grant the same privileges as a motorcycle license.
+Getting insurance without a license or endorsement may be tricky, since insurance companies often use your driving record to determine rates.
 In addition, you may have difficulty finding an insurer who accepts unlicensed policyholders.

 You may need to speak to a representative directly to find out if a company offers coverage.
 Some companies require that you have a state-issued ID card to get insurance.